whoisdsmith/BOOKMRKS-MTHRFCKR-II/AI/Resources.md

-# Resources
-## Articles
+## Resources
 ### Articles

+#### Articles

 ![](https://ljvmiranda921.github.io/assets/png/vqgan/ai_art_collage.png)

 [The Illustrated VQGAN](https://ljvmiranda921.github.io/notebook/2021/08/08/clip-vqgan) - VQGAN allows us to generate high-resolution images from text, and has now taken art Twitter by storm.
-Let me talk about how it works on a conceptual level in...
+Let me talk about how it works on a conceptual level in…

 2022-12-26T04:59:55.000Z